Greg-T8/LearningSQL/books/learning_sql/notes.md

 | %W     | The full weekday name (Sunday..Saturday)           |
 | %w     | The numeric day of the week (0=Sunday..6=Saturday) |
 | %Y     | The four-digit year                                |

+On pickup, generate diagram of the database schema (see appendix)